-But social media is actually quite simple, and there is only one way to succeed: be interesting, and social.
+But social media is actually quite simple, and there is only one way to succeed: be interesting while being social.

 Most consultants will try to give you a formula for “social media success,” which is a bit like handing you a joke book and then sending you to a cocktail party to network.
 (If you need to learn how to sign up for a Twitter account, fine.
 Hire your nephew or neice to show you.)

 Besides, almost nobody is famous just for having a Twitter account.
-People who are popular on Twitter are invariably popular in real life.
-You may not have Justin Bieber’s following — online or off — but you shouldn’t be surprised if your online audience looks a lot like your offline one.
+People who are popular on Twitter are mostly people who are popular in real life.
+You may not have Justin Bieber’s following—online or off—but you shouldn’t be surprised if your online audience looks a lot like your offline one.

 In order to use accounting software, you need to have a basic grasp of bookkeeping, not filmmaking.
 Similarly, in order to use social media, you need to have a basic grasp of being social, not advertising.

 In order to succeed at social media, you must be social.
 You must be interested in people, in making friends, and in sharing experiences.